 Adding the Classic Block:

-Add the Classic block in your Editor workspace by either typing /classic directly on that line or by clicking the black square with the plus sign on the right or by clicking on the blue Block Selector (6) at the top left.
+Add the Classic block in your Editor workspace by either typing /classic directly on that line or by clicking the black square with the plus sign on the right or by clicking on the Block Inserter (6) at the top left.
 Search for “classic” if you don’t see it.
 Typing /cl on that line and selecting “classic” will get you from 0-60mph the fastest.

 In the Classic block you can add and format multiple paragraphs, add and remove links, add the “More” tag, upload and/or insert media (images, video, audio, and documents), all without ever leaving the Classic block or needing to add other blocks.